Can a Chiropractor Help with Post-Concussion Syndrome?

 - Where to go for comprehensive PCS treatment

 If you’re experiencing symptoms that won’t go away after a concussion, we can help.
 On average, our patients show up to 75% improvement after one week of treatment.
-To learn about diagnosis and treatment options, sign up for a free consultation.
+To learn about diagnosis and treatment options, sign up for a consultation.

 What Causes Post-Concussion Syndrome Symptoms?

 PCS symptoms stem from brain trauma.
 That trauma can come from an external force (mild traumatic brain injury, or mTBI), whiplash, or an internal cause.
 Internal causes could include infections such as meningitis and COVID-19, events like TIA or stroke, carbon monoxide poisoning, or exposure to chemicals such as chemotherapy drugs.

 What all these causes have in common is that they can interfere with communication pathways in the brain (dysfunctional neurovascular coupling, which we explain below).
 Depending on the injury, you might also struggle with dysautonomia, hormone problems, neck problems, and issues with your vision and vestibular systems.
 All of these issues can cause PCS symptoms.
 They are usually interrelated, which means it’s hard to resolve symptoms without resolving all of those causes at the same time.
 Here’s a closer look at each of those causes.

 Dysfunctional Neurovascular Coupling

 A concussion causes inflammation and microstructural damage in the brain.
 This damage can interfere with neurovascular coupling, the relationship between neurons and the blood vessels that supply them with the right amount of oxygen at the right time to do their jobs.